Australia–New Zealand relations: Diplomacy

 The two countries and their colonial precursors have enjoyed unbroken friendly diplomatic relations over the entire period of their coexistence from the early nineteenth century up to the present.
-They are founding and continuing United Nations member states and they were formerly founding members of the League of Nations carrying through for the entire period until its dissolution.
+They are founding and continuing United Nations member states, and they were formerly founding members of the League of Nations, carrying through for the entire period until its dissolution.
 There is otherwise a high degree of commonality between Australia's international organisation memberships and those of New Zealand.
 There is a high degree of commonality in their co-membership of international organisations and their coparticipation as signatories of multilateral treaties of significance.
-They are conjoint members of a number of influential trade blocs, forums, military alliances, sharing and interoperability arrangements, and regional associations.
+They are conjoint members of several influential trade blocs, forums, military alliances, sharing and interoperability arrangements, and regional associations.

 Both are members of the World Trade Organization, APEC, the IAEA, the East Asia Summit, the Pacific Economic Cooperation Council, the Pacific Islands Forum, the ASEAN–Australia–New Zealand Free Trade Area, the Conference on Disarmament, the International Criminal Court, the Organisation for the Prohibition of Chemical Weapons, INTERPOL, WIPO, the International Monetary Fund, the World Bank Group, the Global Initiative to Combat Nuclear Terrorism, the Cairns Group, the Proliferation Security Initiative, the International Hydrographic Organization, the International Maritime Organization, the International Whaling Commission, the International Organization for Migration, the International Seabed Authority, the International Fund for Agricultural Development, the OECD, the Colombo Plan, the Asian Development Bank, the Secretariat of the Pacific Community, the Pacific Regional Environment Programme, and the World Organisation for Animal Health.
 Both are occasional observers to ASEAN.